 Solar System Permitting Approval

 Before you even think about installation, you’ve got to get the local permits.
 No way around it.
-The process shifts a little depending on where you live, but usually it means sending in a site survey and system designs for the city or county to review.
-Until they sign off, the project’s on pause.
+The process shifts a little depending on where you actually live, but usually it means sending in a detailed site survey and all your system designs for the city or county to officially review.
+Until they sign off, the project’s absolutely on pause.

 Solar Panels Installation and Testing

-Once the designs are approved and the permits are in hand, it’s finally time to get the panels and equipment on the roof.
-After everything’s in place, the crew runs a series of tests to make sure the system’s working exactly the way it should.
+Once the designs are approved and the permits are finally in hand, it’s time to get the panels and equipment onto the roof.
+After everything’s in place, the crew runs a series of tests to make sure the system’s working exactly the way it should be.
 After that, it's ready to start making clean, renewable energy for your home or business.

 The exact steps can change a little depending on where you live or the quirks of your roof, but the basics stay the same.
 These are the main pieces that go into putting a rooftop solar system together.